Vegan in Santorini

 We had a poor experience with the service – the waitress didn’t seem interested in taking our order and seemed offended when we asked if they have a vegan spinach pie.
 Moreover, we waited ages for the bill.
 They also claim to have 7 vegan options, but they don’t (probably confuse it with vegetarian).
 I wouldn’t recommend dining at Lotza.

 Places we didn’t manage to dine at on this trip:

-I would suggest Karma Greek lounge in Oia.
-We passed by this place on the way to the bus stop in Oia, located on a pretty and peaceful alley.
+Karma Greek lounge in Oia – we passed by this place on the way to the bus stop, located on a pretty and peaceful alley.
 There used to be a fully vegan meze bar Katharos Lounge in Oia that sadly shut down.

 Tranquilo beach bar & restaurant – vegetarian food in Perissa.